gamma-opt/oip-notes/course/part2/5-combinatorial_optimisation.md

 <!--
 TODO's
-[] Clarify that the list of examples are combinatorial optimisations to which a known exact algorithm is known [] Provide a pseudocode for HK
+[] Clarify that the list of examples are combinatorial optimisations to which a known exact algorithm is known -->
-[] Include shortest path and Dijkstra
-[] Include a visualisation of the solution for the MST problem
--->